ucsb-cs8/w20/_lab/lab07-extra.md

 If you correctly implemented the previous lab, you should be able to run the following test file and pass all tests.

-Note that the [input file "the-gift-of-the-magi.txt"](the-gift-of-the-magi.txt) contains double-quotes, which is technically not an alpha-numeric character, however, it should not be a problem if you stuck to our original assumption that "the text only contains the `,.!?;` punctuation characters".
+Note that the [input file "the-gift-of-the-magi.txt"](the-gift-of-the-magi.txt) (source: [Gutenberg project](https://www.gutenberg.org/files/7256/7256-h/7256-h.htm)) contains double-quotes and dollar signs, which are not alpha-numeric characters, however, it should not be a problem if you stuck to our original assumption that "the text only contains the `,.!?;` punctuation characters".

 ```python
 #test_functions.py (lab 07)